Misterdeiff/proxmox/README.md

 I included some interesting container notes to take into account when configuring them.

+# Notes
+1. There are two methods to mount your drive/s destinated to store media for ARR containers: Mount it [directly in the Docker server](https://trash-guides.info/File-and-Folder-Structure/How-to-set-up/Docker/) or mount it using [TrueNAS and a NFS share](https://trash-guides.info/File-and-Folder-Structure/How-to-set-up/TrueNAS-Core/).
+I originally used the first method, but then I switched to TrueNAS to easyly handle ZFS and for better visualitation.
+If you choose the first method you can disregard all references to TrueNAS in this project.

 # My setup
 Hardware: [Beelink SEi12](https://www.bee-link.com/products/beelink-sei12-i5-12450h) (check the specs in the link).